marchelcde/PROJECT_AKHIR/README.md

 # 🐟 Fish Detection Web App

 This is a simple web application that uses the Roboflow API to detect and identify fish species in real-time.
-It allows users to analyze fish data through live camera input and provides basic statistics based on detection results.
+It allows users to analyze fish data through live camera input and provides basic information based on detection results.

 ## 🔧 Features